cristeab/aq_dashboard/README.md

 Several Python scripts must be started to read data from sensors and write the data into the database:

-  - `air_quality.py`: Reads the particle concentration data from two air quality sensors, computes the 10 min AQI and writes it to the database (aqi and pm buckets)
+  - `air_quality.py`: Reads the particle concentration data from two air quality sensors, computes the 10 min AQI and writes it to the database (aqi and pm buckets).
+The USB ports where the air quality sensors are attached must be provided as inputs.

 ```bash
     export INFLUX_TOKEN="<token>"
     ./air_quality.py /dev/ttyUSB1 /dev/ttyUSB2
 ```

-  - `noise_level.py`: Reads the noise level and writes it to the database (noise bucket)
+  - `noise_level.py`: Reads the noise level and writes it to the database (noise bucket).
+The USB port where the noise sensor is attached must be provided as input.

 ```bash
     export INFLUX_TOKEN="<token>"
     ./noise_level.py --port /dev/ttyACM0
 ```

   - `ambient.py`: Reads the temperature, the humididy, the pressure, the gas resistance and the indoor air quality and writes it to the database (temperature bucket).
 This script must be started as root.
+The USB port where the BME688 sensor is attached is automatically detected.

 ```bash
     export INFLUX_TOKEN="<token>"